-SOUTH FARM LAKE (Lake) Northern pike: all from 24-36" must be immediately released.
-Possession limit three, only one over 36".
-Walleye: all from 17-26" must be immediately released.
-One over 26" allowed in possession.
+NEW-SOUTH FARM LAKE (Lake) Northern pike special regulation repealed.
+Walleye: all from 17-26" must be immediately released, only 1 over 26" allowed in possession.

 SOUTH LINDSTROM LAKE (Chisago) Largemouth bass: all 12" and larger must be immediately released.